netxms/netxms-doc/admin/ups-monitoring.rst

      - Internal device temperature.

-Please note that not all parameters supported by all UPS devices.
-Many old or simple models will support only basic things like UPS.OnlineStatus parameter.
+Please note that not all metrics are supported by all UPS devices.
+Many old or simple models will support only basic things like UPS.OnlineStatus metric.
 Most typical approach is to monitor UPS.OnlineStatus for going to 1 or 2, and then send notifications to administrators and shutdown affected hosts if needed.
-You can also monitor UPS.EstimatedRuntime parameter for the same purposes if your devices support it.
+You can also monitor UPS.EstimatedRuntime metric for the same purposes if your devices support it.

 SNMP UPS monitoring
 ===================